-Although they don’t have so many Tool-like moments in their music and are going into a direction of their own, a huge portion of the Tool fanbase adores Opeth.
+Although they don’t have so many Tool-like moments in their music and they definitely go in a direction of their own, a huge portion of the Tool fanbase adores Opeth.
 At this point, they’re one of the leaders in the prog rock and prog metal movement.

 Bands Like Tool: Final Thoughts

 No band can ever fully live up to the greatness of Tool.
 They’re my favorite band for a reason.
 But there are quite a few bands and artists that were influenced by Tool and some of them are actually quite good.

 I listed all the ones I could think of here, but I’m sure I forgot a few more great ones.
 If you have any artists or bands I should add to the list, please let me know in the comments below.